Film about massacre of Jews touches nerve in Poland

 Before World War Two, Poland was home to Europe's largest Jewish community of some 3.2 million.
 Most of them were killed by the Nazi occupiers.
 The Nazis built death camps including Auschwitz and Treblinka on Polish soil.

 Poland's sensitivity about this period was illustrated this year after U.S. President Barack Obama mistakenly referred to a "Polish death camp".
-Poland's foreign minister demanded the White House apologise for this "outrageous mistake".
+Poland's foreign minister demanded the White House apologize for this "outrageous mistake".

 "Poklosie" tells the story of how a Polish man who had been living in the United States returns to his home village and finds himself reluctantly drawn into uncovering what happened there during Nazi occupation.